 - Stay informed by having multiple sources for weather alerts.

 - Exercise the plan with your family and post it in your home where visitors can see it.

 - As part of tailoring your plans, consider working with others to create networks of neighbors, relatives, friends and co-workers who will assist each other in an emergency.
 Discuss your needs and responsibilities and how people in the network can assist each other with communication, care of children, pets, specific needs like the operation of durable medical equipment or how we can inform someone with a hearing loss about impending severe weather.

 - Identify an appropriate shelter in your home, neighborhood and community ahead of time.
 Share this with your neighbors.

 - Learn how to strengthen your home and business against severe weather.
 Pass this on at a community gathering, local service organizations or faith-based meeting.

 - Find out from local government emergency management how you will be notified for each kind of disaster, and sign up for additional alerts through social media and local news.
 Understand these local warning systems and signals, and share your knowledge with your coworkers and friends.
 Email these resources to your friends, or post them to your social media account.

 You can learn more about severe weather safety by visiting the North Carolina Department of Public Safety preparedness website at ReadyNC.org.
-This website features an abundance of information, and links to a free cell phone app, that will help you plan and prepare for the severe weather season.
+This website features an abundance of information that will help you plan and prepare for the severe weather season.